TerminusResearch/hackathon/readme.md

 ## Submission

 - Archive contains 2 files (strategy.py, pyproject.toml).
 Replace class YourStrategy(Strategy) in strategy.py by your strategy.
+Optionally a directory called tools which containts additional python scripts needed in strategy.py
 - There is a limit for submission per day (12).
 - Profit calculation takes some time after uploading.
 - There is limitation of submission archive size = 50Mb.